signalfx/signalfx-agent/docs/remote-config.md

  - type: collectd/df
 ```

-The key here is the `optional: true` value which makes it accept globs that
+The key here is the `optional: true` value, which makes it accept globs that
 don't match anything.  `optional` defaults to `false` so it must be explicitly
 stated that you are ok with no matches.